Britney Spears’ Boyfriend Reveals His Pet Name For Her After She Posts Bombshell Bikini Pics

 As for Sam and Britney’s workouts, they often hit the gym together, which the model says he loves.

 “She inspires me on a daily basis when she works out.
 I think it’s great.
 I think it’s fun.
-You can inspire each other.
+You can inspire each other.”

 Meanwhile, Britney’s workouts are definitely paying off.
-The singer has been posting some bikini photos to social media as of late and they’re leaving her followers in a frenzy.
+The singer has been posting some bikini photos to social media as of late, and they’re leaving her followers in a frenzy.

-As previously reported by The Inquisitr, Britney posted a set of brand new bikini photos on Monday, and her fans went wild.
+As previously reported by The Inquisitr, Britney posted a set of brand-new bikini photos on Monday, and her fans went wild.
 Spears is seen lounging by the pool as she sports a tiny yellow string bikini.
 She had her hair pulled up into a ponytail as a beautiful background can be seen behind her.

 People Magazine reports that Britney and Sam have been dating for about two years.
-The pair first met on the set of Spears’ music video for “Slumber Party” back in 2016, and hit it off immediately.
+The pair first met on the set of Spears’ music video for “Slumber Party” in 2016 and hit it off immediately.

 Sources tell the outlet that Sam Asghari is a good guy, and that he genuinely cares about Britney Spears and her two sons, Sean Preston and Jayden James.
 The couple have dodged engagement rumors in the past, but fans are still waiting for him to pop the question.